biomedical-cybernetics/projection-separability-indices/README.md

 ### Validity indexes

 Based on this new rationale, we implemented three statistical separability measures which we called as Projection Separability Indices (PSIs); the first index, PSI-P, evaluates the separability of the points on the projection line by means of the Mann-Whitney U-test p-value (MW p-value), which is a ranking-based statistical test; the second index, PSI-ROC, adopts as separability measure on the projection line the Area Under the ROC-Curve (AUC-ROC), which provides a measure of a trade-off between true positive rate and false-positive rate; and the third index, PSI-PR, which uses instead the Area Under the Precision-Recall Curve (AUC-PR), which gives a measure of a trade-off between precision and sensitivity (a.k.a. recall).
-Moreover, we have included as well - with the aim of comparison - several commonly used Cluster Validity Indices (CVIs) such as Dunn index (DN), that relies on the distances among clusters and their diameters; Davies-Bouldin index (DB), based on the idea that for a good partition inter-cluster separation as well as intra-cluster homogeneity and compactness should be high; Calinski-Harabasz index (CH), based on the average between-cluster means and within-cluster sum of squares; Silhouette index (SH), that validates the clustering performance based on the pairwise difference of between-cluster and within-cluster distances; Bezdek index (BZ), a variation of the Dunn index; and Thornton’s separability (TH) index, which calculates the average number of instances that share the same class label as their nearest neighbors.
+Moreover, we have included as well - with the aim of comparison - several commonly used Cluster Validity Indices (CVIs) such as Dunn index (DN), that relies on the distances among clusters and their diameters; Davies-Bouldin index (DB), based on the idea that for a good partition inter-cluster separation as well as intra-cluster homogeneity and compactness should be high; Calinski-Harabasz index (CH), based on the average between-cluster means and within-cluster sum of squares; Silhouette index (SH), that validates the clustering performance based on the pairwise difference of between-cluster and within-cluster distances; Bezdek index (BZ), a variation of the Dunn index; Thornton’s separability (TH) index, which calculates the average number of instances that share the same class label as their nearest neighbors; and Cluster Validity index based on Density-involved Distance (CVDD), a new index based on the density estimation and compactness weights for determining the best grouping of the samples.

 ## Execution